Theme park live adaptations of The Lion King: Hong Kong Disneyland version

 The Hong Kong Disneyland version of the show is presented as a simplified version of the story of The Lion King, told through songs from the movie.

 The show is performed in the "Theater in the Wild" in Adventureland.
 Similar to the theater setting in Disney's Animal Kingdom, guests sit in four different sections themed to a specific animal, and accompanied by a parade-style float.
-The performance is mainly in English, but two actors dressed as monkeys summarise and translate some of the lines into Cantonese in order to accommodate Hongkongese guests.
+The performance is mainly in English, but two actors dressed as monkeys summarise and translate some of the lines into Cantonese in order to accommodate Hong Kong guests.
 Simplified Chinese subtitles, for Chinese visitors, are also projected onto the screens above each seating section.
 The show is presented to Simba by the Storyteller (portrayed by a female actress) as a re-telling of the story of Simba's life from a cub to the current king of the Pridelands.
 Simba himself is represented by a large, elaborate puppet on the "lion" float.